HardikGera/Image-Generation-Vision-/README.md

 ## Acknowledgments

-- Google Gemini API for providing the image generation capabilities
+- Stability AI for providing the image generation capabilities
 - Next.js team for the amazing framework
 - Tailwind CSS for the styling utilities
 - Framer Motion for the animations